Fixation-related potentials reveal that confusing program code elicits a late frontal positivity: Methods

 \subsection{Participants}

 To estimate the number of participants required to find the hypothesized effect, we performed a power analysis with $\mathit{power} = 0.8$, $\alpha = 0.05$, and $\mathit{dz} = 0.701$ (based on the reported $F(1,23) = 11.8$) for the late frontal positivity detected by Thornhill and Peterson~\cite{Thornhill2012} for high-constraint unrelated sentence endings.
 This analysis estimated a minimum of $18$ participants to correctly measure an existing effect (two-sided t-test).
-Due to various uncertainties in our setup and for counterbalancing of the three version blocks across participants, we increased our sample to $24$ participants.
+Due to various uncertainties in our setup and for the counterbalancing of the three version blocks across participants, we increased our sample to $24$ participants.
+While this number might appear low, it is in line with ERP research in general~\cite{Boudewyn2018ERPTrials,Clayson2019ERPSampleSizes,holtje2022benefits,hutzler2007welcome} and specifically with existing studies in the domain of software engineering~\cite{Kitchenham2024Samplesize,Peitek2021ProgramCA}.
+Further studies using larger samples shall be performed to generalize our results to a larger population, with an explicit focus on expert developers.

 We recruited participants at our host institution (Saarland University) via e-mail lists, flyers, and (online) bulletin boards.
-We required participants to have, at least, an undergraduate degree in computer science or a related field.
+We required participants to have at least an undergraduate degree in computer science or a related field.
 We further asked for basic experience with an object-oriented programming language (e.g., Java or C++), as the selected snippets use minimal language-specific operations.
 We only invited right-handed participants.

 Our study was approved by the ethics committee of the Faculty of Human and Business Sciences at Saarland University.
 The experiment was conducted according to the relevant guidelines and regulations provided by the ethical review board.
 All participants provided their informed consent.